 - It can help boost self-esteem and lessen anxiety

 You don’t need to walk miles to gain the mental health benefits either, spending as little as 5-minutes outside can help you to feel better about yourself.
-You could even do some gardening if you prefer.
-We had a very successful vegetable patch at our old house, so one of the things we’re going to try this year is growing our own veg.
+You could even do some gardening if you prefer, as this also promotes good mental health.
+We had a moderately successful vegetable patch last year, so we’ll be getting stuck into that again.

 Are you doing any outdoor exercise at the moment?
 Are you training for anything?
 I’d love to hear in the comments below.